cshilwant/seva-adocker/README.md

 INTRODUCTION
 ============

-Basic containers to run on TI ARMv8 systems.
+Basic docker images to run on TI ARMv8 systems.